vmmc2/Bleach/README.md

 * The link to the official Bleach documentation page will be inserted later on.

-## Bleach Syntax Highlight VSCode Extension
+## Bleach Language Syntax Highlight VSCode Extension
 * The link to the official Bleach syntax highlight VSCode extension will be inserted later on.